User Management

 • Topics with the readWrite permission are available for both subscribing and publishing.

-Adding a MQTT publish prefix for a user
+Adding a MQTT Publish Prefix for Users

-In the Connectware it is possible to configure specific users so that every MQTT message published by this user gets an additional prefix added to its MQTT topic.
+In Connectware it is possible to configure specific users so that every MQTT message published by this user gets an additional prefix added to its MQTT topic.
 That is, if a user UserA has a configured MQTT publish prefix topicA/, and once this user publishes a message to topic some/values, the message will actually be published on the topic topicA/some/values.

 This feature simplifies the configuration for use cases where a fixed routing to a downstream application is required.
 This could be achieved just as well by using Mapping resources, but those would require an additional MQTT message transfer per topic mapping, which can be skipped by the prefix feature.
 Hence this feature is particularly suited for high-throughput installations with high performance in the MQTT message delivery.